oracle-livelabs/apex/ai-world-hol-apex/2-configure-genai/configure-genai.md

 3. Now select Web Credentials and click Create.
     ![Web Credentials](./images/webCredentials.png  "")

-4. From the drop down for Authentication Type select OCI Native Authentication.
+4. From the drop down for 'Authentication Type' select *OCI Native Authentication*.
 Give your Credentials a name.
 Then we will use the data we copied from our tenancy in previous steps.
+Enter your

-Enter your OCI User ID (User OCID), OCI Private Key (downloaded), OCI Tenancy ID (Tenancy OCID), and your OCI Public Key Fingerprint.
-To enter your Private Key, open the downloaded key and copy it.
+OCI User ID (User OCID),
+OCI Private Key (downloaded),
+**Note: To enter your Private Key, open the downloaded private key and copy it.**
+OCI Tenancy ID (Tenancy OCID) and
+OCI Public Key Fingerprint.

 Then click Create

     ![Credential Details](./images/credentialDetails.png  "")

 5. With our Web Credential created, return to Workspace Utilities and select Generative AI.
 Here we will click Create.
     ![Generative AI](./images/generativeAI.png  "")

 6. Select OCI Generative AI Service as the AI Provider.
 Then enter a name for your Generative AI Configuration.
 Next you can copy in the Compartment ID from above and select the appropriate region.
 There will be a default model, or you can choose another from this list.
 Ensure the model is available in the region you select.

+[Click here](https://docs.oracle.com/en-us/iaas/Content/generative-ai/pretrained-models.htm) to see pretrined models available
     ![AI Credential](./images/aiCredential.png  "")

 7. Enable the Used by App Builder setting if you would like to add a Generative AI option in the Create Application Wizard and include Generative AI support (APEX Assistant) in all APEX Code Editors.
 Only one Generative AI Service at a time can be configured with the Used by App Builder setting enabled.